PiPs: a Kernel-based Optimization Scheme for Analyzing Non-Stationary 1D Signals: Experiments

 \subsection{Estimation of amplitudes, phases, and shapes simultaneously}

-Finally, we apply NOP to estimate amplitudes, phases, and shapes simultaneously from a single record.
+Finally, we apply PiPs to estimate amplitudes, phases, and shapes simultaneously from a single record.
 First, we generate a synthetic example $f^{\{6\}}(t) = \sum_{k=1}^{2} s_k^{eg}(\omega_k t) +\mathcal{N}(0,0.2)$, where $\omega_1 = \nicefrac{3.88}{1.024}$, $\omega_2 = \nicefrac{4.88}{1.024}$, and the shapes are visualized in Fig. \ref{fig5}.
 The sampling rate for this signal is $100$ Hz and we sample it at $100$ locations.
-The shape estimates are initialized as $\cos$ and $\sin$ for the first and second components, respectively (see Fig. \ref{fig5} (b) and (c)).
+The shape estimates are initialized as $\cos$ and $\sin$ for the first and second components, respectively.
 The frequency estimates are initialized as {\em one} constant centered in the peak spectrogram by ConceFT (see Fig. \ref{fig5} (a)).
-As we can see in Fig. \ref{fig5} (b) and (c), NOP is able to estimate shape functions with a reasonably good accuracy and the reconstructed components match the ground truth components very well.
+As we can see in Fig. \ref{fig5} (b) and (c), PiPs is able to estimate shape functions with a reasonably good accuracy and the reconstructed components match the ground truth components very well.